friflo/Friflo.Json.Fliox/Engine/README.md

 - JSON Serialization
 - Record entity changes on arbitrary threads using [CommandBuffer](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/CommandBuffer.md)'s.
 - Build a hierarchy of entities typically used in Games and Game Editors.
+- Support multi threaded component queries (systems).
 - Support for Vectorization (SIMD) of components returned by queries.
+  It is preferred over multi threading as it uses only one core providing the same performance as multi threading running on all cores.
 - Minimize times required for GC collection by using struct types for entities and components.
   GC.Collect(1) < 0.8 ms when using 10.000.000 entities.
 - Support tagging of entities and use them as a filter in queries.